There are three ways you can get your test result:

 - Having trouble getting your test result online?
 Check our troubleshooting advice.

-- Follow the direction to self-isolate or self-monitor given to you by the assessment centre while you are waiting for test results.
+- Follow the direction to self-isolate or self-monitor based on the COVID-19 self-assessment.

 2. Contact the testing location where you were tested.